 - Submit the assessment form to the PCC Dual Credit office.

 - Provide the High School Dual Credit Faculty with a copy of the signed assessment form.

-In the case where it's determined that the course is not substantially the same as the on-campus course and is not recommended for further articulation, then additional collaboration with the high school faculty, PCC Dual Credit Coordinator and PCC Faculty Liaison will be required until the course is assessed as meeting the same standards as the on-campus course.
+If it is determined that a course is not substantially the same as it’s on-campus counterpart, then in order to continue the articulation additional collaboration with the high school faculty, PCC Dual Credit Coordinator and Faculty Liaison will be required.